5 Tips To Get Your Resume Past AI "Robots"

 2. Use a clear format and structure

-Related to the above, the overall format and structure of your information carries a lot of weight with both AI screening tools and potential employers.
+Related to the above, the overall format and structure of your information makes it easier for both AI screening tools and potential employers to decipher.

 Algorithms need to be able to parse information from your resume, analyze it, and compare it to the job posting.
 Resume formatting issues make it tough for the tool to find and use the details it needs.